gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/plant-succession.md

 #### Characteristics of ecological succession

-*  It is a systematic process which causes changes in specific structure of plant community.
+-  It is a systematic process which causes changes in specific structure of plant community.

-* It is resultant of changes of abiotic and biotic factors.
+- It is resultant of changes of abiotic and biotic factors.

-*  It transforms unstable community into a stable community.
+- It transforms unstable community into a stable community.

-* Gradual progression in species diversity, total biomass, niche specialisation, and humus content of soil takes place.
+- Gradual progression in species diversity, total biomass, niche specialisation, and humus content of soil takes place.

-* It progresses from simple food chain to complex food web.
+- It progresses from simple food chain to complex food web.

-* It modifies the lower and simple life form to the higher life forms.
+- It modifies the lower and simple life form to the higher life forms.

-* It creates inter-dependence of plants and animals.
+- It creates inter-dependence of plants and animals.

 #### Types of succession

 The various types of succession have been classified in different ways on the basis of different aspects.
 These are as follows:

+1. ##### Primary succession
-**1. Primary succession** - The development of plant community in a barren area where no community existed before is called primary succession.
+    The development of plant community in a barren area where no community existed before is called primary succession.
 The plants which colonize first in a barren area is called **pioneer** **species** or **primary community** or **primary colonies**.
 Generally, Primary succession takes a very long time for the occurrence in any region.

-**Example**: Microbes, Lichen, Mosses.
+    `` Example**: Microbes, Lichen, Mosses.``

 2. **Secondary succession**- The development of a plant community in an area where an already developed community has been destroyed by some natural disturbance (Fire, flood, human activity) is known as **secondary** **succession**.
 Generally, This succession takes less time than the time taken for primary succession.